nats-io/nats.deno/README.md

 ### Headers

-New nats-servers offer the ability to add additional metadata to a message.
+New NATS servers offer the ability to add additional metadata to a message.
 The metadata is added in the form of headers.
 NATS headers are very close to HTTP headers.
 Note that headers are not guaranteed.
-If the client doesn't want or support headers it will not receive them.
+If the client doesn't want to support headers it will not receive them.

 ```typescript
 import { connect, createInbox, Empty, headers } from "../../src/mod.ts";